 There is no "one-size-fits-all" formula for deciding on your product's pricing so I couldn't make this post any shorter than it is.
 Trust me, it is actually much shorter than it could be.
-I have really worked hard to widdle a massive topic into its most important concepts so you can get the best results as quickly as possible.
+I've worked hard to trim a massive topic into its most important concepts so you can get the best results as quickly as possible.

 I'll start by covering some basic best practices and pricing concepts and then get into some more specifics of pricing strategy as they relate to:

 - Pricing services and consulting

 Throughout this guide I'll refer to what your pricing as a "product."
 This is a catch-all term that refers to whatever you might be selling.
 It's just much easier than typing out "course, software, physical product, event or service" every time 🙂